thomascamminady/racetrack/QUERIES.md

 # Query 19

 Those top buttons are still not all the way to the right (width grid size print github)

+# Query 20

+Embed the #racetrack.png file into the readme

+# Query 21

+Actually, when hitting a wall the first time, move the player back 1 square, then hitting the wall again, 2 squares, 3 squares so on. do not reset the turn counter, it should be punishemnet